simonmichael/hledger/hledger/hledger.m4.md

 ### Regex aliases

-There is also a more powerful variant that uses a regular expression, indicated by the forward slashes:
+There is also a more powerful variant that uses a [regular expression][], indicated by the forward slashes:

 ```journal